azrael/mihome-backup-viewer/README.md

 But sometimes miIO can't extract the token, or an extracted token is invalid, or even miIO does not see the device at all.
 In this case, you can get the needed information from the `Mi Home` app by following [this steps](https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token.md#ios-users).
-But this instruction is rather complicated.
+But this instruction is complex.
 So here is `mihome-backup-viewer`!
 This tool executes these steps for you.
 All you need is:

 - create an unencrypted iOS backup;
-- run `mihome-backup-viewer` and follow it's instructions;
+- run `mihome-backup-viewer` and follow the instructions;
-- copy and paste desired information.
+- copy and paste the desired information.

 ## Install